 Millions of people have gone through root canal treatments, and once these are complete, they may wonder what their options are in the future.
 Or perhaps, you are in need of your first root canal due to an infection in your tooth caused by a crack or chip, and you want to know what to do next.
-Whether you currently have a root canal that needs to be treated or you have already gone through the process, there are many factors to consider.
+Whether you currently have a root canal that needs to be treated by a dentist or you have already gone through the process, there are many factors to consider.
 Here we look at what your options are, so you can take the next steps to a healthy and lasting smile.

 Take the time to reach out to a reputable dentist that can perform a root canal.
 If you have a tooth infection, you may be in pain and you’ll want to go to a dentist office that isn’t going to send you away because they don’t perform the treatment.
 Plus, a reputable dentist will have the latest technology and a sterilized atmosphere, and this is vital to your oral health.
 Look for dentists that offer alternatives to root canals such as implants and veneers to ensure you have all of the best options available.